 - an additional month’s rent as a security deposit and;

-- if you don’t have a good credit rating in the US or somebody to go guarantor* for you, you may have to pay the cost of another month’s rent, to another company, just to secure your lease.
+- if you don’t have a credit rating in the US (which you won’t if you’re just moving there!) or somebody to go guarantor* for you, you may have to pay the cost of another month’s rent, to another company, just to secure your lease.

 That’s up to 3 month’s rent, just to move in!
 So in short, it ain’t cheap and you should save as much as you possibly can.